Skip to Main Content Skip to Footer Toggle Navigation Menu

 • Strong research and organizational skills

-• Comfort and ability to work with marginalized communities who come from variety of countries, cultural and religious background
+• Comfort and ability to work with marginalized communities who come from a variety of countries and religious backgrounds.

 Work Schedule: M-F 9am-4:30pm